jelmer/silver-platter/devnotes/mutators.rst

+The core of silver-platter are changer commands, which get run in version control checkouts to make changes.

 Commands will be run in a clean VCS checkout, where they can make changes as they deem fit.
-Changes should be committed; by default pending changes will be discarded (but silver-platter will warn about them, and --autocommit can specified).
+Changes should ideally be committed; by default pending changes will be discarded (but silver-platter will warn about them, and --autocommit can specified).

+However, if commands just make changes and don't touch the VCS at all, silver-platter will function in "autocommit" mode and create a single commit on their behalf with a reasonable commit message.

 Flags can be specified on the command-line or in a recipe: